 It comes down to money, and the inability to properly monetize the production process of producing quality online content.
 Let’s go down my list of ventures, and explore the sticking points.

 When I started BlipMedia, arguably one of my most successful projects, I was just in the right place at the right time with a good idea.
 It was a free podcast hosting company, with the added benefit of having instant updates available to the content producers – they didn’t need to be in their studio to create podcasts… they could simply call in from anywhere they could find a telephone.
-This was a novel idea at the time, and that feature combined with there being free unlimited hosting made for an explosive growth on the site.
+This was the Sydney SEO idea at the time, and that feature combined with there being free unlimited hosting made for an explosive growth on the site.

 Unfortunately, then, as now, there was a real problem finding advertisers willing to speculate with their dollars on monetizing such a bleeding edge media.
 This fact, combined with a devestating hurricane that destroyed our office in Florida, meant we could no longer keep the service alive.
 If not for that, we might still be around today, and we might be breaking even – as of current, there isn’t that many people willing to venture out in the podcasting market to advertise, although this is quickly changing now, thanks to the efforts of companies like TalkShoe, PodTrac, and Blubrry.